 We can bring you CS4HS for free because it is funded by an annual grant program offered by Google to promote computer science education worldwide.
 Through annual grants, CS4HS supports universities to provide professional development for local secondary and primary school teachers.

-Upcoming professional development events (dates are provisional this far) :
+Upcoming professional development events (some dates are provisional) :

 - Visual Programming Workshop (Scratch) - 28th April 2017